 Microchip Technology (MCHP) Outpaces Stock Market Gains: What You Should Know

-Wall Street will be looking for positivity from Microchip Technology as it approaches its next earnings report date.
-On that day, Microchip Technology is projected to report earnings of $1.62 per share, which would represent year-over-year growth of 20%.
+Investors will be hoping for strength from Microchip Technology as it approaches its next earnings release, which is expected to be May 4, 2023.
+The company is expected to report EPS of $1.62, up 20% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.22 billion, up 20.42% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Microchip Technology.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Microchip Technology.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Microchip Technology is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Microchip Technology is currently a Zacks Rank #2 (Buy).

-Digging into valuation, Microchip Technology currently has a Forward P/E ratio of 12.46.
-For comparison, its industry has an average Forward P/E of 17.58, which means Microchip Technology is trading at a discount to the group.
+Looking at its valuation, Microchip Technology is holding a Forward P/E ratio of 11.65.
+For comparison, its industry has an average Forward P/E of 16.75, which means Microchip Technology is trading at a discount to the group.

-We can also see that MCHP currently has a PEG ratio of 0.74.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Semiconductor - Analog and Mixed stocks are, on average, holding a PEG ratio of 1.43 based on yesterday's closing prices.
+Investors should also note that MCHP has a PEG ratio of 0.69 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Semiconductor - Analog and Mixed was holding an average PEG ratio of 1.37 at yesterday's closing price.

 The Semiconductor - Analog and Mixed industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 95, putting it in the top 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 69, which puts it in the top 28% of all 250+ industries.